jjg/jsfs/docs/directories.md

 * If we store directories (`/`) like any other file, what's the best way for JSFS to read/write/parse these files (it currently doesn't manipulate any data stored within blocks this way)?
 * Since the server is parsing and filtering values stored in directory entries (i.e., not returning `access_key`), should it parse and render other elements (for example: producing an HTML directory listing if requested)?
 * Is there any reason to use different default permission for directories, and/or what happens if someone makes a directory `private`?
+* If `/foo/bar` exists, do we allow creating `/foo/bar/`?
+  + I think the answer here is yes.
+These directories are not actual containers and as such have no physical need to exist before they are populated.
+Allowing this preserves flexibility
+* And, if foo/bar/ exists and /foo/bar doesn't, does a get on /foo/bar return 404 or the directory?
+  + I think a `404` is the correct response here